Jean Baudet & Marie Grandin

 Jean Baudet

-The son of Sébastien Baudet and Marie Baudonier, Jean Baudet was born circa 1648 in Blanzay, Charente-Maritime, Poitou-Charentes, France.
-Today Blanzay is a small commune of the Vienne province, located south of Poitiers.
-As of 2017, it had 787 residents and three businesses: a bakery, a grocery store and a beauty salon.
+Jean Beaudet, the son of Sébastien Baudet and Marie Baudonier, was born around 1648 in Blanzay, Poitou, France.
+Today, Blanzay is a small commune in the Vienne department of France, located south of Poitiers.
+As of 2017, it had 787 residents and three businesses: a bakery, a grocery store, and a beauty salon.

 New World Opportunities

-In the 17th Century, France was experiencing significant turmoil both in terms of climate and politics, in addition to famines and epidemics.
-At the same time, Louis XIV and Colbert were encouraging Frenchmen to leave and partake in the colonization of the New World.
-Many young French men and women opted for unknown adventures in New France and embarked on ships leaving La Rochelle.
+In the 17th century, France faced significant turmoil due to climate, politics, famines, and epidemics.
+At the same time, Louis XIV and Colbert encouraged French citizens to participate in the colonization of the New World.
+Many young French men and women sought adventure in New France and embarked on ships from La Rochelle.

-A farmer and eel fisherman, Jean left La Rochelle aboard Le Noir de Hollande, a 200-tonnage boat armed with 8 cannons, carrying 50 indentured servants, 29 crew, 1 woman, 10 barrels of brandy, 400 axes, and 6 ewes.
-Jean arrived at Québec on 25 May 1664.
-He was only 16 years old.
+A farmer and eel fisherman, Jean left La Rochelle aboard Le Noir de Hollande, a 200-ton boat armed with 8 cannons.
+The vessel carried 50 indentured servants, 29 crew members, 1 woman, 10 barrels of brandy, 400 axes, and 6 ewes.
+Jean arrived in Québec on May 25, 1664, at the age of 16.

-Jean was still living in Québec two years later, where he was an indentured domestic servant for Nicolas Gaudry, who owned an 8-acre farm in an area known as “Côte St-François et St-Jean” near Québec city.
-Gaudry’s land started in the same area where the current-day entrance of the Belmont cemetery is located in Ste-Foy.
-Jean likely signed an indenture contract at La Rochelle before he left for New France.
-In 1670, six years after his arrival, Jean Baudet still lived in Québec and had decided to stay.
+Two years later, Jean was still in Québec, working as an indentured domestic servant for Nicolas Gaudry.
+Gaudry owned an 8-acre farm in an area known as “Côte Saint-François et Saint-Jean” near Québec City.
+Gaudry's land started where the entrance of the Belmont cemetery in Sainte-Foy is located today.
+Jean likely signed an indenture contract in La Rochelle before departing for New France.
+By 1670, six years after his arrival, Jean Baudet had decided to stay in Québec.

 Marie Grandin, Fille du roi

-Daughter of Michel Grandin and Marie Lejeune, Marie was born circa 1651 in the parish of St-Eubert in Orléans, Orléanais, France (present-day: parish of Ste-Euverte in Orléans, Loiret, France).
+Marie Grandin, the daughter of Michel Grandin and Marie Lejeune, was born around 1651 in the parish of Saint-Eubert in Orléans, Orléanais, France (present-day parish of Sainte-Euverte in Orléans, in the department of Loiret).

-Once in Québec, Marie boarded at the home of madame Bourdon (Anne Gasnier), like many other “filles à marier” (marriageable girls) or filles du roi before her.
-During a period of ten years, Mme Bourdon signed 304 marriage conventions pertaining to the filles du roi.
+Once in Québec, Marie stayed at the home of Madame Bourdon (Anne Gasnier), like many other “filles à marier” (marriageable girls) or Filles du roi before her.
+During a period of ten years, Madame Bourdon signed 304 marriage contracts pertaining to the Filles du roi.

 Marriage